Digital signatures are a cryptographic tool used to verify the authenticity and integrity of digital data.

 - Key Generation: The sender generates a pair of keys: a private key, which is kept secret, and a public key, which is shared with anyone who needs to verify the sender's signatures.

-- Verification: The receiver, upon receiving the message and the signature, decrypts the signature using the sender's public key to get the original hash.
+- Verification: Upon receiving the message and the signature, the receiver decrypts the signature using the sender's public key to get the original hash.
 They then create a new hash of the received message.
-If the new hash matches the decrypted hash, it proves that the message has not been tampered with and that it came from the sender.
+If the new hash matches the decrypted hash, it proves that the message has not been tampered with and came from the sender.

 Digital signatures are widely used in various applications, including email, software distribution, and electronic documents, to ensure data integrity, authentication, and non-repudiation.